Fiddlepalooza! 2024 fiddling fun for fiddlers, violinists, violists, cellists and bassists

 When eleven years old, Sherry experienced fiddle music for the first time.
 “I saw a fiddle player on TV,” she recalls, “and thought it looked really, really fun.
 My parents got me an instrument, and I started playing in the sixth grade orchestra in my hometown of Idaho Falls, Idaho and I just fell in love with the music.
 Sherry essentially learned to play Texas-style completely by ear.
 “My parents would get me a record, like Benny Thomasson or Kenny Baker, and I would try to put those licks in the old-time songs I was playing.
 I met Mike Parsons and Roberta Pearce at a state fiddle contest and began taking lessons from them, learning this exciting style of fiddling, and the next year I got first place in the Junior Junior Division.”
 After this first win, Sherry headed of to the national contest in Weiser, a few miles down the road.
 That year Sherry met Herman along with Benny Thomasson and Dick Barrett.
 These three fiddlers would deeply influence her playing over the next few years.
 After these encounters, Sherry recalls, “I would spend hundreds of hours with a record, slowing it down and listening over and over.
 And I spent hours watching great fiddle players, trying to figure out how they bowed certain songs.”
 Sherry has completed Suzuki Violin Unit 1 at Texas Christian University and has incorporated the pedagogical ideas of the method into her teaching.
 “I believe there are more similarities than differences with the Suzuki method and a systematic approach to learning traditional fiddling.”
 Sherry enjoys working with Suzuki students in an Enrichment role to supplement their existing studies and with intermediate level students of all ages.
 She is a sought after instructor at workshops and institutes across the country.

-Fiddling Faculty: Ridge Roberts
+Fiddling Faculty: Amber Tarpley

 Alternative Styles Faculty: Katherine Sullivan